aqandrew/capitaloto/pages/patient-portal.md

 # What Is the Patient Portal?

-Here's some text describing the Patient Portal.
+TODO Here's some text describing the Patient Portal.

 [patient-portal]: https://www.medentmobile.com/portal/index.php?practice_id=8HPZ85s4